-Driving in Maine can be a challenge.
+Driving in Maine during pothole season can be a challenge.

-1. Take a snapshot of that bad pothole, congested intersection, crumbling bridge or other bad road;
+1. Take a snapshot of that bad pothole, congested intersection, crumbling bridge or other bad road.

-2. Write a brief description that includes the location (name of the road or bridge plus the town or city) and any other information about the road or bridge and its condition;
+2. Write a brief description that includes the location (name of the road or bridge plus the town or city) and any other information about the road or bridge and its condition.

 Thanks for sharing your Worst Road in Maine nominee – and story – with us.

 If you’d like to receive news about MBTA’s advocacy efforts for safer, more efficient transportation in Maine, you can sign up for MBTA E-Updates, filled with transportation news from the Maine State Legislature and Congress.
 Just e-mail the MBTA at firstname.lastname@example.org